Hearing Health Checklist

 - Cannot be soothed by voice alone

-- Does not turn his/her head in the direction of your voice by 4-6 months
+- Doesn’t turn in the direction of your voice by 4-6 months

-- Does not point to familiar persons or objects when asked
+- Doesn’t point to familiar people or objects when asked

-- By 12 months does not understand simple phrases such as "wave bye-bye", "clap hands" by listening alone
+- By 12 months doesn’t understand simple phrases like “wave bye-bye” or “clap hands”

-- Does not respond to sound and locate where sound is coming from
+- Doesn’t respond to sound or locate where it’s coming from

-- Cannot imitate and use simple words for familiar people and things around the home
+- Cannot imitate and use simple words for familiar people or things

-- Is not showing consistent growth in the understanding and the use of words to communicate
+- Is not showing a growing understanding and use of words to communicate

-- Two year old cannot repeat words or phrases and does not use short phrases when talking
+- By 2 years old cannot repeat words or phrases and doesn’t use short phrases when talking

-- Speech is not like other children of similar age
+- Speech is not like other children of a similar age

-- Does not listen to TV at a normal volume
+- Doesn’t listen to TV at a normal volume

 - Seems unable to understand verbal questions or instructions

-- Do you often need to ask people to repeat what they have said?
+- Often needs people to repeat what they said

-- Do you typically have trouble understanding a conversation or mishear people in a group or in the presence of background noise?
+- Has trouble understanding a conversation or mishears people in a group or when there’s background noise

-- Does it seem that people are regularly not speaking clearly or are ‘mumbling’?
+- Feels people are not speaking clearly or are mumbling

-- When watching television do you need to set the volume higher than other people to hear comfortably?
+- Needs the TV volume higher than other people to hear comfortably

-- Do you become frustrated or even totally avoid some social occasions because there is too much noise or you cannot keep up with the conversation?
+- Becomes frustrated or avoids some social occasions because there’s too much noise or they can’t keep up with the conversation

-- Can you become tired or stressed after you have been listening or in a conversation for an extended time period?
+- Becomes tired or stressed after listening or being in a conversation for an extended period

-- Do you find you need to be close to the speaker at meetings, seminars, restaurants or in religious services to understand?
+- Needs to be close to the speaker at meetings, seminars, in restaurants or in religious services to understand

-- Do you need to maintain eye contact or see people’s faces to understand what they are saying?
+- Needs to see people’s faces to understand what they’re saying

-- Do you find it difficult to localize where sounds are coming from?
+- Finds it difficult to know where sounds are coming from